AYUHSPATIL/ML-Projects/Placement_classifier_system/readme.md

 > *   Create a new branch for your feature or bug fix.
 > *   Submit a pull request with a clear description of your changes.

-## License Information 📝

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.